 Lost River Cave, Kentucky

 You’ve probably heard of Mammoth Cave National Park, the largest underground cave system in the world, but what about Lost River Cave, also in Kentucky?
-An underground river in Bowling Green, the Lost River Caves are a natural wonder with intriguing history: The cave is where fugitive Jesse James hid out on his run from the law, and are believed to have also functioned as shelter to Native American tribes.
+An underground river in Bowling Green, the Lost River Caves are a natural wonder with intriguing history: The caves are where fugitive Jesse James hid out on his run from the law, and are believed to have also functioned as shelter to Native American tribes.
+Explore the cave by boat or book a zipline tour through the surrounding wilderness.

 The Florida Barrier Reef